 - In PMBOK 5, project management plan components (procurement management plan, stakeholder management plan … etc.) were depicted as inputs/outputs to a process.
-In PMBOK 6th Edition, project management plan itself will be depicted as input/output.
+In PMBOK 6th Edition, the project management plan itself will be depicted as input/output.

 Change #6: Agile in PMBOK 6th Edition

 Again an addition to keep up with current practices is, adding more information on the iterative and adaptive methods.
 Therefore, this includes the agile methodology in PMBOK 6th edition.
 Many projects are embracing the agile methodology to deliver their projects.
 Hence, PMI has updated the PMBOK 6th edition with the relevant agile practices that are needed for each knowledge area.
-Moreover, an appendix containing practices used in adaptive environment is a great change in PMBOK 6th edition.
+Moreover, an appendix containing practices used in an adaptive environment is a great change in PMBOK 6th edition.

 Change #7: Other notable changes in PMBOK 6th Edition:

-Scope: Though you may have seen the mention of project scope as part of the total scope, PMBOK 6th edition emphasizes the importance of both product and project scope.
+Scope: Though you may have seen the mention of the project scope as part of the total scope, PMBOK 6th edition emphasizes the importance of both product and project scope.

 Many processes are renamed from control to monitor, bringing commonality in terms of tools and techniques used for each process are a few changes.